-Reading Focus: Students will explore and analyze literary elements from a variety of novels.
-In addition, students will read and analyze poetry and various nonfiction pieces that relate to engaging and compelling themes.
-During the course of the year students will be reading nonfiction pieces that relate to the topics they chose for their research paper.
+Reading Focus: Students will explore and analyze literary elements from a selection of novels, novellas, short stories, plays by Shakespeare, and other texts both curated by the teacher and chosen by the students themselves.
+During the course of the year, students will also be reading nonfiction/informational texts that relate to the topics they chose for their persuasive essay.
+Students will engage with a variety of texts to reveal plot conventions, the structure of storytelling, and analyze multiple interpretations of source texts.

-Writing Focus: Mastery of original poetry, extended writing prompts, and a research paper (topic chosen by students) are examples of student writing expectations.
-In addition, students will utilize characteristics of good writing while focusing on the writing process, collaboration, and higher order thinking skills to compose a literary analysis essay related to "The Search for Identity".
+Writing Focus: Mastery of both writing to analyze and synthesize, extended writing prompts, and a research paper (topic chosen by students) are examples of writing expectations for students.
+In addition, students will utilize characteristics of good writing while focusing on the writing process, collaboration, and higher-order thinking skills to compose a literary analysis.

-Vocabulary Focus: Proficiency in strategies including context clues and the study of academic and domain specific vocabulary,
+Vocabulary Focus: Proficiency in strategies including context clues and the study of academic and domain-specific vocabulary.

 Grammar: Proficiency in punctuation (with a focus on semicolon use), subject/verb agreement, syntax (with a focus on parallel structure), and modifiers (with a focus on dangling and misplaced).
-Additionally, Proficiency in punctuating simple to compound complex sentences, pronoun and antecedent agreement, and subject verb agreement within grammar use.
+Additionally, proficiency in punctuating simple to compound-complex sentences, pronoun-antecedent agreement, and subject-verb agreement within grammar use.

 Speaking and Listening: Students will actively engage in discussions about literature and writing assignments.
-They will also do oral presentations.